NickParaskos/VendingMachineApp/README.md

 # VendingMachineApp

-Vending Machine Application - Capstone 1
+Vending Machine Software - Developed in .NET using OOP fundamentals using file.io.